input event is fired synchronously when the value of an

 ||No support||No support||31.0 (31)||No support||No support||No support|

 Prior to Gecko 12.0 (Firefox 12.0 / Thunderbird 12.0 / SeaMonkey 2.9), Gecko didn't fire input events while composition was ongoing using IMEs or when dead keys were used on Mac OS X.

-Opera does not fire an input event after dropping text in an input field.
+Prior to Opera 15, Opera did not fire an input event after dropping text in an input field.

 The event target is the innermost element at the caret position.